 No additional installation is required.

 The PopRun binary is called

 poprun and can be found in the Poplar

 Before you proceed, make sure you have sourced the

-script as described in the Getting Started Guide for your IPU system.
+scripts as described in the getting started guide for your IPU system.

 1.2.
 Validating the installation